enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/nodejs-npm.md

 ## npm-install

-- 安装一个包及其依赖包
+- install a package and its dependencies
-- install命令安装依赖包的依据的顺序
+- the order of command `npm install` to install dependencies
   - npm-shrinkwrap.json
   - package-lock.json
   - yarn.lock

-选项:
+options:

 `-D --save-dev`:

-- 将包添加到`devDependencies`中
+- add package to `devDependencies`

-- 开发工具的依赖, 如语法检查
+> dev tools dependencies, like syntax check

 `--no-save`:

 - prevent saving to `dependencies`
-- 不会添加到`package.json`
+- `package.json`

 `--legacy-peer-deps`